panhadng/game-reviews/readme.md

 ## Implementation Details
 ### Frontend
 - **Components**: React components are organized into reusable elements, promoting modularity and maintainability.
-Each component has its own `elements.jsx` file for styling, ensuring separation of concerns and improved code organization.
+Each component has its own `ComponentsElements.jsx` file for styling, ensuring separation of concerns and improved code organization.
 - **Pages**: The website consists of a single-page application (SPA) structure where multiple components are utilized to compose different sections of the page.
 React Router DOM enables navigation between different sections seamlessly.
 - **React Scroll**: Implemented to enhance user experience by enabling smooth scrolling within the application, improving accessibility and navigation.
+- **Benefits of React Components**: React components offer several advantages over traditional HTML/CSS and JavaScript.
+They encapsulate both structure and behavior, allowing for easier code maintenance and reusability.
+Components can have their own state, enabling dynamic updates without reloading the entire page.
+Additionally, React's virtual DOM ensures efficient rendering, resulting in better performance.

 ### Backend
 - **Django Models**: Used to define data models for games, reviews, users, and news articles, ensuring structured data storage and retrieval.